 Figure 2 – Percentage of Initial Child Protection Conferences Held Within 15 Days

 With a significantly increased rate of Section 47 Investigations seen in 2019 and 2020 this resulted in an increased number of ICPCs being convened compared with the previous years.
+This figure has dropped again in 2021.
 In 2018/19 it was recognised that improvements were required to ensure more conferences were held within the timescale of 15 days.
-The number of Conference Chairs was increased in 2019 along with creating additional facilities to hold Conferences which has led to improved timeliness for ICPCs as seen in the 2020 data with 89.1% of ICPCs held on time along with improvements in recording of this activity.
+The number of Conference Chairs was increased in 2019 along with creating additional facilities to hold Conferences which has led to improved timeliness for ICPCs as seen in the 2021 data with 95.9% of ICPCs held on time along with improvements in recording of this activity.
 This has ensured decisions are made for children and young people within an appropriate timescale.
 It is clear there needs to be a continued focus on this area.

 Table 3 – Rate of Initial Child Protection Conferences